Storyblok Raises $80M Series C - Read News

 Within offices, voice technology can also be used to place orders for fresh supplies rather than having to manually enter details on a computer or tell a person.
 The integration of voice with the other systems in the office would enable devices to scan current inventory levels themselves to avoid over-ordering.

-Section titled Customer relations management & HR Customer relations management & HR
+Customer relations management & HR

 Fetching customer data can be challenging depending on how optimized the CRM database is.
 With voice technology, records can be updated and relevant information provided to those looking for it.
 These voice assistants can also help HR departments schedule training, performance reviews, and vacation time for in-office employees and remote workers.